Cincinnati Bengals Team | Bengals.com

-Knighten worked with WR Deven Thompkins, who in 2021 was named an AP third-team All-American and a semifinalist for the Biletnikoff Award.
+At Utah State, Knighten worked with WR Deven Thompkins, who was named an AP third-team All-American and a semifinalist for the Biletnikoff Award.
 Thompkins ranked second in the NCAA and set a school record with 1,704 receiving yards on 102 receptions.
 He tied a Utah State record with nine total 100-yard receiving games, including six straight games with 100-plus yards.

-Knighten went to Utah State after spending two seasons (2019-20) at Massachusetts, where he served as running backs coach for both years and also coached the quarterbacks in 2020.
+Knighten spent two seasons (2019-20) at the University of Massachusetts, where he served as running backs coach for both years and also coached the quarterbacks in '20.
 During the 2020 season, none of the team's five RBs that fielded a handoff committed a fumble once over a combined 344 carries.
 The group rushed for a combined 1460 yards (4.2 per carry) and 11 TDs.

 Prior to his time at UMass, Knighten served as a graduate assistant at Florida State for the 2018 season.
 He helped the Seminoles offense rank third in the ACC in passing yards per game (270.1), with QB Deondre Francois throwing for 2731 yards and 15 TDs.
 He was also a graduate assistant for two years (2016-17) at Maryland, helping the Terrapins rank in the top-20 nationally for fewest turnovers (14) in 2017.
 That season, WR DJ Moore set a school record with 80 receptions and led the Big Ten with 1033 receiving yards.
 Moore would become a first-round draft pick by the Carolina Panthers in 2018.